pradyumnasagar/mirpv24/README.md

-# miRPV: An automated pipeline for miRNA Prediction and Validation in silico
+# miRPV: An Automated Pipeline for miRNA Prediction and Validation In Silico

-miRPV is an Automated tool that allows users to predict and validate microRNA from genome/gene sequence.
+miRPV is an automated tool that enables users to predict and validate microRNAs from genome/gene sequences.
 ## miRPV Features:
-* predict novel pre-miRNA from any given sequence
+* Predict novel pre-miRNA from any given sequence
-* predict secondary structure stability
+* Predict secondary structure stability
 * Predict authentic pre-miRNA
-* predict novel mature miRNA
+* Predict novel mature miRNA
-* Predict the novel miRNA target
+* Predict novel miRNA targets

 ## Getting Started with miRPV

 The installation has been tested on Ubuntu 18.04.
-If it has to be installed on another platform, please use the virtual machine image preinstalled with miRPV.
+If you wish to install it on another platform, please use the virtual machine image preinstalled with miRPV.
 ### System Requirement
 * CPU: AMD64 (64bit)
 * Memory: 2Gb RAM